 If you’ve always taken an interest in Singapore’s arts and craft scene and zealously support handmade, quality goods, here are some workshops in Singapore for you to get your craft on.
 From creating a mini indoor garden, to jewellery making and watercolour art, designing your own leather pouch, or screen-printing, you’ll be spoilt for choice!

-In case you’re not familiar with the term ‘mala’, mala is a beaded necklace that ends with a tassel.
+For the uninitiated, mala is a beaded necklace that ends with a tassel.
 The accessory is made with round beads, and is widely used in meditation practice.
 However, it is also worn to elevate a bohemian or tropical outfit.
-Create your very own with the help of local jewellery label Wabi Sabi and Me (pictured top).
-These regular mala-making workshops are pretty damn popular (the next one’s in 3 Februrary!), and with a 15-20 minute in-class meditation, we can see why the workshops are always sold out.
+Create your very own with the help of local jewellery label Wabi Sabi and Me.
+These regular mala-making workshops are pretty popular (keep your eyes peeled for the next workshop!), and with a 15-20 minute in-class meditation, we can see why the workshops are always sold out.

-Besides mala-making workshops, Wabi Sabi and Me has a new workshop up its sleeve and we can’t wait to have a go!
-The Electro-Etching Workshop allows you to turn your playful doodles into jewellery.
+Besides mala-making workshops, Wabi Sabi and Me also has The Electro-Etching Workshop that allows you to turn your playful doodles into jewellery.
 You’ll be working with brass as the base to make cufflinks, earrings and pendants with your own works of art and custom designs.
-The 3-hour workshop kicks off on 3 March — sign up fast before it’s all gone!

 Learn about leather craftwork